The best wood burning stove for cabins, sheds, tiny homes and small spaces: part one

 One of the downsides to smaller, low output wood burning is that the firebox is quite small, which means they need to be fed with fuel more often than a larger, higher output stove.
 So you might also need to chop or buy your wood as smaller (shorter) pieces so they can fit.

 Keeping a small wood burner going through the night can be a challenge.
 I remember an acquaintance who lived full time in a yurt mentioning that they’d have to get up at 4 or 5 in the morning to reload the burner to prevent things from freezing inside the yurt!
-That said, yurts are neither highly insulated nor very air tight, so a properly insulated building might hold onto the heat for longer!
+That said, yurts are neither highly insulated nor very air tight, so a properly insulated space should hold onto the heat for longer!

 When choosing a wood burner, check out the air flow controls – the better and finer control you have over airflow, the better the chance you’ll have to regulate (slow down) the burn rate to make the burner ‘tick over’ and keep some heat coming out for as long as possible.

-If you’re in any doubt, speak to the manufacturer and get their advice for your situation, or find someone who has had one for a while and ask them.
+Always speak to the manufacturer and get their advice for your situation, or find someone who has had one for a while and ask them.

 Choosing the right heat output for your space